HerbGlitch/husbando/Readme.md

 cmake ..
 make

-#NOTE: this needs to be run from root
+#NOTE: this needs to be run from the root of the project
 cd ..
 ./build/husbando
 ```

 # Dependencies //TODO: have sections for these for major linux distros
 libssh

+libcurl

 ncurses